SD-interp/temporal-awareness/docs/RESEARCH_PROGRAM.md

 # Temporal Grounding: A Multi-Faceted Research Program

-**Understanding how LLMs represent, reason about, and fail on time**
+**Understanding how LLMs represent, reason about, and respond to time**

 ---